Where do you ship to and what are your shipping charges?

 Can I order by phone or email?

-To speak to a Fine Jewellery Stylist by telephone please call 1800 179 455, or please complete our contact us form.
+To speak to a Fine Jewellery Stylist by telephone please complete our contact us form.

 How long does it take to receive my order?